- Disassemble Front Master Cylinder & Inspect

 Before installing the master cylinder rebuild kit, I painted the master cylinder with brake caliper paint which is resistant to brake fluid.
 I protected the inside of the master cylinder and the nipple from the paint.

-The kit includes a new piston with two large o-rings installed, a packet of grease for the rubber seals, and the front seal assembly that includes a rubber seal, stiffening ring and flat washer.
+The kit includes a new piston with two large o-rings installed, a packet of grease for the rubber seals, and the front seal assembly that includes a rubber seal, one-time crush ring and flat washer.